Heads up... You're reading this book for free, with parts of this chapter shown beyond this point astext.

 To sign up, go to developer.apple.com/programs/ and click the blue Enroll button.

 You can enroll as an Individual or as an Organization.
-There is also an Enterprise Program, but that’s for big companies who want to distribute apps within their own organization only.
+There is also an Enterprise Program, but that’s generally for companies who want to distribute apps within their own organization only.
 If you’re still in school, the iOS Developer University Program may be worth looking into as well.

 You buy the Developer Program membership from the online Apple Store for your particular country.
 Once your payment is processed, you’ll receive an activation code that you use to activate your account.